jbeck018/nuco/README-AI.md

-# AI Integrations Setup for Nuco-App
+# AI Integrations Setup for Neuco-App

-This document provides instructions for setting up AI integrations in Nuco-App, including OpenAI, Anthropic, Google AI, and Vercel AI.
+This document provides instructions for setting up AI integrations in Neuco-App, including OpenAI, Anthropic, Google AI, and Vercel AI.

 ## Overview

-Nuco-App leverages various AI providers to enhance functionality and provide intelligent features to users.
+Neuco-App leverages various AI providers to enhance functionality and provide intelligent features to users.
 These integrations enable capabilities such as:

 - Natural language processing
 - Content generation